cjneely10/BioMetaDB/README.md

         - Can get `len()` of `RecordList` - e.g. how many records were returned by `query()`
         - Can return `keys()`, `values()`, and `items()`
         - Can return records by index or by id
+    - `update(self, data=None, directory_name="None", silent=False, integrity_cancel=False)`
+        - Creates new database table schema and updates current values in database by referencing a an `UpdateData` data object

+- `UpdateData` - build a dataset with simple variable/attribute assignments
+    - See the [blog post](https://cjneely10.github.io/posts/2019/10/MetaSanity-Adding-Additional-Analyses/) for more info

 ## Usage Best Practices